ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 To put theory into praxis, you are going to authorize a containerized app to perform tasks in an {{site.data.keyword.cloud_notm}} account.
 The app is deployed to a Kubernetes cluster.
 It serves as compute resource which is going to be used to establish trust to use the trusted profile.
 You can perform all the following steps in a web browser with multiple open tabs.
 Make sure to leave the browser tabs open as instructed.

+For security reasons, the app is operating in a read-only mode.
+It tries to gather a list of your deployed resources.
+You will assign privileges to the app which determine which resources it can read.
+Moreover, you will deploy the app in a way, so that it is accessible from within the Kubernetes cluster only, not from the public internet.

 The blog post [Turn Your Container Into a Trusted Cloud Identity](https://www.ibm.com/cloud/blog/turn-your-container-into-a-trusted-cloud-identity) discusses the same scenario.
 {: tip}